cfech/helm/README.md

 ## 7 Why Use Helm ##

-- helm simplifies kubernetes deployment process by extracting out complexity
+- helm simplifies kubernetes installation process by extracting out complexity

 - if we need to install a mongodb in a kubernetes cluster we would need to figure out all the pieces needed such as deployment, service, configmap, which can be overwhelming